bill22290/Kickstarter/README.md

 ## Conclusion

 The goal of this project was to try and determine if there was any predictive relationship between a feature variable attribute in the Kickstarter dataset and the project state (success or failure) variable.
-Looking at the model statistics, "model1" was more accurate than "mytree" however neither are exceptionally accurate.
+Looking at the model statistics, "model1" overall had more accurate metrics than "mytree", however based upon my particular problem, Recall actually is the most important statistic so "mytree" would be more useful in this analysis.
+That being said, neither are exceptionally accurate.
 Many analysts look at a Kappa value of .40 as a minimum acceptable amount and only the random forest model, "model1", had a Kappa > .40.
 However, even if the accuracy numbers were a little underwhelming, the exercise still uncovered some useful information in regards to Kickstarter projects.

 Both models confirmed that total USD pledged was the most important variable in terms of predicting kickstarter project success or failure.
 The decision tree model built in rpart indicated that projects at or lower than the 13.6 percentile for USD pledged, or approx. $457, are much more likely to fail.
 I also learned that kickstarter project category was the second most important variable in the rpart model for determining project success.